asaugat04/Sample-project/README.md

-# Leatning about react router and API
+# Learning about react router and API

 This project can be viewed [here](https://asaugat04.github.io/Sample-project/)